OscarLM9/AI_Fime2024_ODLM/FinalProject/README.md

-In this folder you will find the final project
+In this folder you will find the final project for the course Artificial Intelligence